Taking the temperature of a pure quantum state

-The quantum equivalent of Joule's paddle bucket is best illustrated by a specific example, although our scheme is general.
+\textit{Spin-chain example.---}The quantum equivalent of Joule's paddle bucket is best illustrated by a specific example, although our scheme is general.
 Fig.~\ref{fig:pure_thermo} details an \textit{in silico} experiment where a thermally isolated many-body system is heated by periodic driving~\cite{Bunin2011,DAlessio2014,Lazarides2014}.
-We simulate an archetypal model of a quantum chaotic system: a Heisenberg spin-$\tfrac{1}{2}$ chain~\cite{Jepsen2020,Scheie2021} with a staggered magnetic field that breaks integrability~\cite{Brenes2020prl}.
-Units with $\hbar=k_B=1$ are adopted throughout.
+We simulate an archetypal model of a quantum chaotic system: a Heisenberg spin-$\tfrac{1}{2}$ chain~\cite{Jepsen2020,Scheie2021} with Hamiltonian ($\hbar=k_B=1$)

+where $\sg^{x,y,z}_j$ are Pauli operators pertaining to lattice site $j$.
+The exchange coupling $J$ and anisotropy $J\Delta$ respectively describe the kinetic and interaction energy of conserved spin excitations, while $h$ is a staggered magnetic field that breaks integrability~\cite{Brenes2020prl}.
+By exploiting Runge-Kutta methods for time evolution~\cite{Elsayed2013,Steinigeweg2014a,Steinigeweg2014b,Steinigeweg2015} and the kernel polynomial method to evaluate thermal and spectral properties~\cite{Weisse2006,Yang2020}, our simulations probe thermalisation dynamics at system sizes beyond those accessible to exact diagonalisation.
+Numerical methods are described in the Supplemental Material~\cite{SM}.

 At time $t=0$, the chain is prepared in its ground state with energy $E_0$.
 An oscillatory field is then applied locally, pumping energy steadily into the system until the drive is switched off at time $t_{\rm prep}$ [Fig.~\ref{fig:pure_thermo}(a)].
 This procedure generates a class of non-equilibrium pure states whose average energy $\bar{E}$ can be selected by tuning the preparation time.
 These states have a structured energy distribution featuring sharp peaks spaced by the drive frequency [Fig.~\ref{fig:pure_thermo}(b)].
-Importantly, the corresponding energy fluctuations $\Delta E$ are sub-extensive, meaning that~$\Delta E/(\bar{E}-E_0)\equiv \Delta E/\bar{E}_*$ decreases with system size [Fig.~\ref{fig:pure_thermo}(a) inset].
+Importantly, the corresponding energy fluctuations $\Delta E$ are sub-extensive, meaning that~$\Delta E/(\bar{E}-E_0)$ decreases with system size [Fig.~\ref{fig:pure_thermo}(a) inset].

 After the drive is switched off, the system evolves autonomously and local observables relax to equilibrium [Fig.~\ref{fig:pure_thermo}(c)], exhibiting small fluctuations around a value that is close to the prediction of the microcanonical ensemble [Fig.~\ref{fig:pure_thermo}(d)].
 This ensemble is characterised by a single parameter: the average energy, $\bar{E}$, with the corresponding inverse temperature $T^{-1}\equiv\beta = \beta(\bar{E})$ given by the fundamental definition $\beta(E) = \dd\mathcal{S}/\dd E$, where $\mathcal{S}(E)$ is the microcanonical entropy.
 Similar thermal behaviour is observed in correlation functions like $C(t',t) = \braket{ \hat{A}(t')\hat{A}(t)} - \braket{ \hat{A}(t')}\braket{\hat{A}(t)}$, with $\hat{A}$ a local observable, which become approximately stationary at long times, i.e. $C(t+\tau,t) \approx C(\tau)$ [Fig.~\ref{fig:pure_thermo}(e)].
 Conventionally, one writes $C(\tau)$ in terms of the symmetrised noise function $S(\tau) = \Re[C(\tau)]$ and the dissipative response function $\chi''(\tau) = \ii \Im[C(\tau)]$.
 After relaxation, their Fourier transforms are related by the fluctation-dissipation theorem (FDT), $\tilde{S}(\omega) = \coth(\beta\omega/2) \tilde{\chi}''(\omega)$, as expected in thermal equilibrium [Fig.~\ref{fig:pure_thermo}(f)].